ibm-cloud-docs/apps/reqnsi.md

 If you use the {{site.data.keyword.Bluemix_notm}} command line interface to request a service instance, complete the following steps:

-1. Use the `bluemix service offerings` command to find the name and the plan of the service that you require.
+1. Use the `ibmcloud service offerings` command to find the name and the plan of the service that you require.

 2. Use the following command to create a service instance, where service_name is the name of the service, service_plan is the plan of the service, and service_instance is the name that you want to use for this service instance.

 ```
-bluemix service create service_name service_plan service_instance
+ibmcloud service create service_name service_plan service_instance
 ```

 3. Use the following command to bind the service instance to an application, where *appname* is the name of the application, and service_instance is the name of the service instance.

 ```
-bluemix service bind appname service_instance
+ibmcloud service bind appname service_instance
 ```

 You can bind a service instance to only those app instances that are in the same space or org.
 However, you can use service instances from other spaces or orgs in the same way that an external app does.
 Instead of creating a binding, use the credentials to directly configure your app instance.
 For more information about how external apps use {{site.data.keyword.Bluemix_notm}} services, see [Enabling external apps to use {{site.data.keyword.Bluemix_notm}} services](#accser_external){: new_window}.